windley/mermaid/docs/Tutorials.md

 # Tutorials

-This is  list of publicly available Tutorials for using Mermaid.JS .
+This is  list of publicly available Tutorials for using Mermaid.JS, forked from the [Mermaid Github repo](https://mermaid-js.github.io/).
 This is intended as a basic introduction for the use of the Live Editor for generating diagrams, and deploying Mermaid.JS through HTML.

 **Note that these tutorials might display an older interface, but the usage of the live-editor will largely be the same.**